Bringing Up a Child in Italy is Better (Most of the Time)

 I still remember marvelling the first time I realized all the houses had real, working shutters, not fake shutters stuck to siding like at my house in Michigan.
 These shutters opened and closed, and every day the air inside the house was ‘changed’ with the air outside.

-Raising my son in their family was a fully immersive experience and education in re-connecting to nature and the Italian way: easy, healthy, seasonally, sustainably.
+Raising my son in their family was a fully immersive experience and education in being immersed in the Italian way: an easier, healthier, seasonal, more sustainable life.

-If you like the sounds of this, subscribe for free to be part of a community of nice people that are passionate about Italian culture, cutural differences, and how children are raised in Italy!
-Or pledge a nominal amount to support my writing so I can continue to share our Italian experiences with you! ❤️
+So glad you’re here!
+If you like the sounds of this, subscribe for free to be part of a community of nice people that are passionate about Italian culture, cutural differences, and how children are raised in Italy.
+Leave me a comment to say ciao and introduce yourself!

 x Lolly